OFN Home

 After closing on the loan in March 2021, Makethia was able to use the funds to pay herself and also paint and provide tile flooring for the daycare, which hadn’t been updated in the entire eight years she had been in the building.
 When she heard the news about her loan approval, Makethia exclaimed, “Now we can get the new floor for the kids!”

-Tags: Childcare, COVID-19, Google.org Grant Program, Grow with Google Small Business Fund, SBA Loan, Small Business, Women-owned Small Business
+Tags: Black-Owned Business, Childcare, COVID-19, Google.org Grant Program, Grow with Google Small Business Fund, SBA Loan, Small Business, Women-Owned Business

 Share post to Facebook